-On a recent episode of your podcast, you mentioned that some zero-calorie foods actually contain calories and fat.
+On an episode of your podcast, you mentioned that some zero-calorie foods actually contain calories and fat.
 How can this be, and what should I watch out for?

 Yup, we covered this topic in “The Food Fakers Episode” of the show!
 Here’s the deal: According to the FDA, if a product has less than 5 calories per serving, the label can claim it has 0 calories.
 That may seem minor, but the stats can really add up, especially if the serving size is unrealistically small...

 No-Calorie Sweetener PacketsThe average no-calorie sweetener packet actually has 4 calories.
 That's still a calorie bargain compared to real sugar, which has about 11 calories per packet -- particularly since it takes at least two sugar packets to equal the sweetness in one no-calorie sweetener packet.
 And with so many varieties on shelves these days -- including stevia-based ones and other natural picks -- there really is something for everyone.

 Nonstick Cooking SprayThe labels on most sprays say 0 calories... for a 1/4-second spray.
 Um, what?
 That's practically impossible to even count.
 A more realistic 1-second spray has 5 to 10 calories and about half a gram of fat.
 Still pretty impressive!
 There are times when regular oil works better than the spray, so just measure it out -- a teaspoon has around 40 calories and 4.5 grams of fat.
 P.S.
 Check out this lineup of all-natural sprays!